-Established in 1959, the 553-acre park possesses hot spring water contained in a pool, built in the 1950s and on a cold winter’s day, visitors can sit back and relax in the hot greenish color waters that refract the mineral deposits on the bottom of the pool.
+Established in 1959, the 553-acre park possesses hot spring water in a pool built in the 1950s, and on a cold winter’s day, visitors can sit back and relax in the warm greenish color waters that refract the mineral deposits on the bottom of the pool.

 Fed by six mineral springs, the pool is around 102 degrees, seats around 50, and is generally open every day, except Wednesday from June through August for public wading.
-September through May the pool hours and days of operation vary.
-Adjacent to the hot springs pool is a cool pool, which is a nice change from the hot springs.
+September through May, the pool hours and days of operation vary.
+Adjacent to the hot springs pool is a refreshing pool, which is a nice change from the hot springs.

-And while most of the park’s visitors come for its soothing waters, the park and surrounding national forest boast some awe-inspiring trails, which range in difficulty from easy to extreme.
+And while most of the park’s visitors come for its soothing waters, the playground and surrounding national forest boast some awe-inspiring trails, ranging in difficulty from easy to extreme.

 One of the easiest is Transition Walk, a nature trail for the entire family that loops around the park’s alpine meadow and a three-mile round trip walk to a waterfall on Hot Springs Creek.

 However, for the more motivated hiker, there is the popular hike to Burnside Lake, in the adjacent Toiyabe National Forest, which parallels Hot Springs Creek across the park, then ascends through a pine forest to picturesque Burnside Lake.

 From boulders perched high above the lakeshore, hikers can enjoy a picnic lunch or fish for some of the trout planted in the lake before heading back to civilization.